MIT-REALM/franka_ros/README.md

 1. Go to the [Desk webapp](https://172.16.0.2/desk/) and login.
 2. Unlock the robot using the sidebar on the right of the screen.
 3. Open the drop-down in the top right by clicking on the IP address, then click "Activate FCI" to enable the Franka Control Interface.
-4. Run the docker container using `docker compose run franka`
+4. Run the docker container using `docker compose run main`
 5. Run the command `roslaunch franka_example_controllers joint_impedance_example_controller.launch   robot_ip:=$FCI_IP load_gripper:=true robot:=fr3`

 The robot should move in a circle, and an RViz window should open showing a matching 3D model of the robot.